TheEsquimo/Lab5/README.md

     - Label to display full user-information

 MOVE USERS:
-  * Move users between the lists
-    - Button to make selected "normal" user become an admin.
-Remove from normal list, add to admin-list
-      - Button disabled when no "normal" user is selected
+ * Make admin button disabled when no "normal" user is selected
-    - Button to make selected admin user become a "normal" user.
-Remove from admin list, add to normal list
-      - Button disabled when no admin user is selected
+ * Make remove admin button disabled when no admin user is selected

-USER CLASS:
-  * Name property
-  * Email property